Murders of Julie and Robin Kerry: Execution

-Gray's execution date was set by the Missouri Supreme Court for September 26, 2005.
-Governor Matt Blunt denied Gray clemency on October 25 based on a recommendation by the Missouri Board of Probation and Parole.
+Gray's execution date was set by the Missouri Supreme Court for October 26, 2005.
+Governor Matt Blunt denied Gray clemency on October 25, based on a recommendation by the Missouri Board of Probation and Parole.
 That same day, the Supreme Court of the United States denied his motions to stay his execution.

 Gray asked that no member of his family witness the execution, which he described as "murder," although a female cousin and a minister were present.
-The only witness for the victims present at the execution was Kevin Cummins, the uncle of the two girls.
+The only witness for the victims present at the execution was Kevin Cummins, the uncle of the Kerry sisters and Thomas Cummins.
 Gray also made no last meal request and gave no instructions for the disposal of his body.
 His final statement: "I go forward now on wings built by the love and support of my family and friends.
 I go with a peace of mind that comes from never having taken a human life.
 I forgive those who have hardened their hearts to the truth and I pray they ask forgiveness, for they know not what they do.
 This is not a death, it is a lynching."